edwinacunav/mkxpplus/README.md

 Take in consideration that you need Ancurio's SDL_sound fork installed on your system.
 Your OS package manager, i.e. pacman or apt-get, might offer you to install a default version of SDL_sound.
 DO NOT INSTALL IT!
 Both mkxp and mkxpplus will fail for sure if you do not follow my advice!

+Search for `set(MRIVERSION` in the CMakeLists.txt file to set a different version of Ruby.
+Default version is 2.5 now.

 ### Boost

 The exception is boost, which is weird in that it still hasn't managed to pull off pkg-config support (seriously?). *If you installed boost in a non-standard prefix*, you will need to pass its include path via `BOOST_I` and library path via `BOOST_L`, either as direct arguments to qmake (`qmake BOOST_I="/usr/include" ...`) or via environment variables.
 You can specify a library suffix (eg. "-mt") via `BOOST_LIB_SUFFIX` if needed.